wave-org/DoomWallet/docs/import.md

 ![](./6-9.jpg)

 You can import your wallet by mnemonic and passphrase.
-Passphrase is used to generate the private key with mnemonic.
+The passphrase is used to generate the private key with mnemonic.

-If your old wallet doesn't have a passphrase, you can turn of passphrase option.
+If your old wallet doesn't have a passphrase, you can turn off the passphrase option.

 ![](./6-10.jpg)